Diabetes Mellitus

 2

-If you belong to one of the categories below, you are more likely to suffer from diabetes mellitus:
+People with one or more of the categories below are more likely to suffer from diabetes mellitus:

 • whose immediate family member suffers from diabetes mellitus;